• Skip to primary navigation

 • Don't be tempted to increase the heat when the peanuts are simmering away, you may burn the sugar as it reduces or may even burn yourself from the syrup spluttering.

-• If the drops don't stick or as too loose, that means you have too much liquid leftover, return it to the saucepan/stove and add 1-2 tablespoon of sugar as this will help to thicken up the mixture and it should set the second time.
+• If the drops don't stick or are too loose, that means you have too much liquid leftover, return it to the saucepan/stove and add 1-2 tablespoons of sugar as this will help to thicken up the mixture and it should set the second time.

 • Be sure to use a study non stick saucepan.